 While continuing to assert that the concept is "theoretical", it is nonetheless encouraging that the new definition includes an allowance for vacant space".
 According to the definition, the vacant space associated with market equilibrium is allocated between the "space needed to service the market friction of normal tenant movements" and "space needed to accommodate new demand coming into the market."
 We will address each qualifier separately.

 The space needed to service market friction is generally referred to as frictional vacancy.
-The theory of frictional vacancy may first have been identified by Hauser & Jaffe (1947) when they pointed out that the “continuous turnover in housing occupancy necessitates a minimum number of vacant units which may be described as frictionally vacant units.”
-Hauser & Jaffe, who had built upon the work of Homer Hoyt (1933), were concerned with a housing shortage following the end of World War II.
-The presence of frictional vacancy has been accepted by analysts as being necessary ingredient to an efficient market.
-Aside from this recognition, there is little else known about this vacancy - it cannot be measured and therefore cannot be proven to exist.
+The theory of frictional vacancy may first have been identified by Hauser & Jaffe (1947) when they observed that the “continuous turnover in housing occupancy necessitates a minimum number of vacant units which may be described as frictionally vacant units.”
+Hauser & Jaffe, who had built upon the work of Homer Hoyt (1933), were concerned with a housing shortage following World War II.
+The presence of frictional vacancy has been accepted by analysts as being a necessary ingredient to an efficient market.
+Aside from this recognition, there is little

+known about this vacancy - it cannot be measured and therefore cannot be proven to exist.
 It is simply a theoretical construct that justifies a certain level of vacant space as present in every real estate market and implies that an efficient market is always going to have an excess of supply over demand (i.e., a certain degree of inefficiency).

 The space needed to accommodate new demand has been referred to as lag vacancy (Fanning, 2014).
 This relatively recent theory states that the market needs an "inventory reserve for forecasted new growth."
 This component of equilibrium is based on the demand characteristics of a market - the greater the anticipated demand, the greater the required future supply, and the greater the current equilibrium vacancy rate.
 Fanning demonstrates that when all else is equal, a high growth market will have a higher equilibrium vacancy rate (lower equilibrium occupancy rate).
-Regardless of a market's growth rate, if future supply increases in the exact same amount as demand (and after allowing for frictional vacancy), a vacancy rate that considers near-term future demand and supply will represent market equilibrium.
+Regardless of a market's growth rate, if future supply increases match demand ( after allowing for frictional vacancy), a vacancy rate that considers near-term future demand and supply will represent market equilibrium.
 Sample calculations are shown in table 1:

 Table 1 High Growth/Low Growth Sample Calculations

 Interestingly, this approach rests on the initial theory that a 5% frictional vacancy rate exists in the market, and that this 5% vacancy rate is the true current equilibrium vacancy rate.
-That is, if there were no forecasted new demand, the market equilibrium vacancy rate would be 5%.
+With no forecasted new demand, the market equilibrium vacancy rate would be 5%.
 This is shown in Table 2:

 Table 2 No Growth Market Calculations